Getting To Wembley

 - London Overground customer services: 0845 601 4867

 Wembley Central is a 2km journey to the Stadium.
 Exit the station via the stairs to street level.
-Turn right at the exit and the Stadium route will be signposted and marshalled on event days.
+Turn right at the exit and the Stadium route will be signposted on event days.
 Follow the road up to the main triangle junction.
 Using the pedestrian crossing, turn left at the junction.
 Continue up towards White Horse Bridge and enter the Stadium via the Bridge entrance.

 - Wembley Stadium is on the Chiltern train line.
 The Chiltern line travels from the Midlands, Oxfordshire and Buckinghamshire.

 - London trains on this line depart from Marylebone station.
 Refer to the station link above for detailed departure points.
 Please note these may change for major event days.
 There are departure boards on each platform.

 - If you are a wheelchair user, please note you will need to call ahead to Chiltern Railways to ensure a wheelchair ramp is on standby to facilitate access from the train to the platform.

 - Chiltern Customer Services: 08456 005 165.

 Wembley Stadium is approximately 740 metres to the Stadium.
 Exit the station via the lifts to street level.
 Turn right and access to the Stadium is possible via The White Horse Bridge.